TaygaHoshi/tt-project/Lists/List of Witchcraft Spells.md

 **Effect**
 	Remove a mark from the target.
 This spell can be used for no mana cost to remove one of marks you applied.

+## Alteration
+**Complexity:** Simple
+**Casting Time:** Action
+**Cost:** 2 mana
+**Range:** 1 meter
+**Duration:** 1 hour
+**Effect**
+	You can precisely manipulate a lifeless object smaller than 25 square centimeters.
+You can apply the following:
+	1. Change the shape.
+	2. Shrink down to at most half size.
+	3. Enlarge up to double size or 25 square centimeters, whichever is smaller.
+	4. Cut or open holes.
+	This object returns to its original shape after the duration.
+This ability can't be used on magical items.

 ## Unsteady Ground
 **Complexity:** Complex
 **Casting Time:** Full-turn action